anupamberi/iOS-GreenRecipes/README.md

 The recipe nutrition information, ingredients and detailed step by step instructions are presented to the user.

 - The user can like a recipe by clicking the like button.
-On clicking the like buttonm the number of likes are incremented and the icon changes to red heart.
+On clicking the like button, the number of likes are incremented and the icon changes to red heart.
 Similarly the user can remove the like by once again clicking the same heart icon.

 - The user can bookmark a recipe by clicking the bookmark button.
 On bookmarking a recipe  the bookmark icon changes.
 The user can